ecoMATES-admin/HX711/README.md

 The user has to check for readiness manually.

-Before calling get_units() call one of te two unblocking methods to check if chip is ready:
+Before calling get_units(), tare(), read() or any other method that will end up calling read() call one of te two unblocking methods to check if chip is ready:

 ```
 bool HX711::wait_ready_retry(int retries, unsigned long delay_ms) {
 	// Wait for the chip to become ready by